 Focus on Improving Team Direction, Alignment, and Commitment (DAC)

-Leadership is complicated, but at its core, leadership is a social process that enables individuals to work together to achieve results they could never achieve working as individuals.
+Leadership is complicated, but at its core, it’s a social process that enables individuals to work together to achieve results they could never achieve working as individuals.

 Central to the process are the interactions and exchanges between the formal leader and group members, and among group members themselves.
-In other words, it’s not all about you and what you alone should be doing better.
-The shift away from “The Leader” to “The Leadership Process” is a powerful one in most cases.
+It’s not all about you and what you alone should be doing better.
+Instead of thinking of an individual, think of a process.

-The best way to be more effective is to focus as a group on the 3 outcomes of leadership: Direction, Alignment, and Commitment (DAC).
+The best way to be more effective is to focus as a group on the 3 elements of leadership: Direction, Alignment, and Commitment (DAC).

-- In groups with strong direction, members have a shared understanding of what group success looks like and agree on what they are aiming to accomplish.
+- In groups with strong direction, members have a shared understanding of what group success looks like and agree on what they’re aiming to accomplish.

 - In groups with weak direction, members are uncertain about what they should accomplish together, or they feel pulled in different directions by competing goals.

 Alignment is coordinated work within the group.